cptodd757/MCA-2019/README.md

 ## Week 7: Challenges to music curation

 This week, I added some information to my MEI file, notably a genre tag to describe this piece as soundtrack, as well as a responsibility statement within the title statement that credits *Game of Thrones* with having commissioned the composition of this piece.
 Click [here](./myMeta.html) to view the header, along with a Verovio rendering of the sheet music.
+(Again, use the Back button to navigate back to this main page.)

 ## Week 8: Music as sound